Contraz/demosys-py/docs/source/geometry.rst

    This was benchmarked generating various vertex formats with 1M vertices.
    For fairly small data sizes doesn't matter that much.

-The naive way to generate geometry would probably look something like this:
+The naive way of generating geometry would probably look something like this:

 .. code-block:: python